-- a In what two years were the satellite images taken? - Were the images taken at different times of the year? - What changes to the rivers occurred between the two years when these images were taken? - d Why did these changes occur? - e Are these changes permanent or seasonal? - f Draw a sketch map of the area in 2004, using a key and labels to outline the changes that have occurred since 1990.
+- 1 Study Sources 2 and 3. - a In what two years were the satellite images taken? - b Were the images taken at different times of the year? - c What changes to the rivers occurred between the years when these images were taken? - d Why did these changes occur? - e Are these changes permanent or seasonal? - f Draw a sketch map of the area in 2004, using a key and labels to outline the changes that have occurred since 1990.